backstage/backstage/.changeset/backend-token-authentication.md

 '@backstage/plugin-scaffolder-backend': patch
 ---

-Make identity valid if subject of token is a github-server token
+Make identity valid if subject of token is a backstage server-2-server auth token